 Municipal Solid Waste consists of everyday materials discarded by households, businesses, and institutions.
-These materials range from food scrapes and plastics to packaging, yard waste, and hazardous items.
+These materials range from food scraps and plastics to packaging, yard waste, and hazardous items..
 Understanding the composition of MSW is key to designing effective waste management strategies.

-Different waste streams within MSW require distinct management solutions.
+Different waste streams within MSW require distinct management solutions, making MSW management more challenging than handling uniform waste types.
 By identifying and addressing these streams individually, cities can divert more waste from landfills and create a circular economy that repurposes valuable resources.

 1. The Food Waste Stream